-How we prepare the Internal Audit plan 2024/25
+01-How we prepare the Internal Audit plan

-Our Internal Audit plan is devised by understanding the strategy and objectives of the Scottish Ambulance Service, its risk profile (whether strategic, operational, or change risks), considering the other forms of management and independent assurance and, therefore, agreeing what internal audit work is required.
+Our Internal Audit plan is devised by understanding the strategy and objectives of Scottish Ambulance Service ("SAS") its risk profile (whether strategic, operational, or change risks), considering the other forms of management and independent assurance and, therefore, agreeing what internal audit work is required.
 We have summarised this process opposite and provided details below:

-- 1. Strategic analysisIn developing our risk assessment and plan for 2024/25 we review your vision and mission, as set out below, as well as your strategy - 2.
-Enterprise risk assessment Drawing on your risk register, our knowledge of the systems you operate, the audit work performed in prior years, and our wider knowledge of the health sector we use the approach shown opposite to categorise your auditable systems. - 3.
-IA plan development We have combined our assessment of the overall risks you face with a more traditional internal audit assessment of inherent risk, control risk and materiality to identify the sequence in which we will perform our work.
-To ensure that we track the type of work we are performing we have identified whether the work is based on a cyclical review of your systems to provide the Head of Internal Audit Opinion, or in response to a one off risk within the Scottish Ambulance Service. - 4.
-Execution and Reporting: At the conclusion of our planning process we also provide an initial summary of the scope of each review we are proposing and the timing of our work.
-These details are finalised in advance of the detailed fieldwork being completed as part of the Terms of Reference process we complete with audit sponsors (we have an Executive Sponsor for each review) and auditees (those who will be involved in more detail with our fieldwork).
-At the conclusion of our planning process we also provide an initial summary of the scope of each review we are proposing and the timing of our work.
+- 1. Strategic analysis: In developing our risk assessment and plan for 2025/26 we review your vision and mission, as set out below, as well as your strategy. - 2.
+Enterprise risk assessment: Drawing on your risk register, our knowledge of the systems you operate, the audit work performed in prior years, and our wider knowledge of the public healthcare sector, we use the approach shown opposite to categorise your auditable systems. - 3.
+IA plan development: We have combined our assessment of the overall risks you face with a more traditional internal audit assessment of inherent risk, control risk and materiality to identify the sequence in which we will perform our work.
+To ensure that we track the type of work we are performing we have identified whether the work is based on a cyclical review of your systems to provide the Head of Internal Audit Opinion (HoIA), or in response to a one-off risk within SAS. - 4.
+Execution and reporting: At the conclusion of our planning process, we also provide an initial summary of the scope of each review we are proposing and the timing of our work.
 These details are finalised in advance of the detailed fieldwork being completed as part of the Terms of Reference process we complete with audit sponsors (we have an Executive Sponsor for each review) and auditees (those who will be involved in more detail with our fieldwork).

-We produce risk rated reports for each internal audit to highlight the findings and seek management agreement on the factual content, and obtain comments on all of our proposed management actions.
+We produce risk rated reports for each internal audit to highlight the findings and seek management agreement on the factual content and obtain comments on all of our proposed management actions.
 These reports, and individual findings, are rag rated to help you focus your resources on control/risk issues identified in priority order.
-We also produce regular progress reports for members of the Audit Committee, summarising the results of our work, status of the plan, and provide comment on how lessons learnt from our internal audits are shared across the organisation.
+We also produce regular progress reports for members of the Audit and Risk Committee (ARC), summarising the results of our work, status of the plan, and provide comment on how lessons learnt from our internal audits are shared across the organisation.